-In 2007, German economist Klaus Schwab told an assembly of the World Economic Forum, which he founded, that the world was now entering a Fourth Industrial Revolution1, one that “has the potential to raise global income levels and improve the quality of life for populations around the world.”
+German economist, Klaus Schwab told an assembly of the World Economic Forum, which he founded, that the world was now entering a Fourth Industrial Revolution1, one that “has the potential to raise global income levels and improve the quality of life for populations around the world.”
 Schwab was referring to a digital shake up that stands to turn the past several decades of growth in electronics and computer technology on its head with unprecedented levels of low-cost data storage, artificial intelligence, mobile computing, Software as a Service (SaaS) and Cloud-based computer systems.
 Behind everything?
 The internet of things (IoT), which promises to tie it all together with smart devices that will collect data, make decisions, and keep humans informed of potential problems.

 Schwab also warned of dangers.
 As manufacturing technology continues to evolve, labour markets will almost certainly be disrupted.
 Legislative processes and governmental regulations may fail to adapt quickly enough for the exponential growth of digital innovation, leading to conflict between the businesses embracing such technology and the policymakers trying to understand it.
 And however positive the impact of the coming revolution may be, it raises even larger questions about national security, personal privacy, even autonomous weaponry, and cyber attacks.
 These will become increasingly relevant topics as machines, devices, and software begin to think and act independently.
 This revolution more than any other has the potential to change industry, yes, but it may also alter our very way of life.